Wakaru860/Ubuntu-Server-and-Casa-OS-setup-guide/README.md

 1. Once installation completes, you'll see a message with a URL
 2. On another computer on the same network, open a web browser
 3. Navigate to: `http://your-server-ip` (e.g., `http://192.168.1.100`)
-4. You should see the CasaOS welcome screen!
+4. You should see the CasaOS welcome screen

 ### Step 3: Initial CasaOS Setup
 1. Create a CasaOS username and password